-Julien Delagrange was trained as an art historian, having graduated (magna cum laude) and holds an MA in Science of Arts at Ghent University, Belgium, resulting in an artistic practice that is strongly intertwined with his activities as a writer and curator.
-Delagrange has worked for the Centre for Fine Arts in Brussels, Belgium; the University Library in Ghent, Belgium; and the Jan Vercruysse Foundation in Brussels, Belgium.
-He is the editor-in-chief of the hybrid art platform Contemporary Art Issue.
-He has contributed as a freelancer to various exhibition catalogs, magazines, galleries, and educational programs as an art critic, guest lecturer, or jury member—actively contributing to the debate of contemporary art both as an artist and thinker.
+Julien Delagrange was trained as an art historian, holding an MA in the Science of Arts (magna cum laude) from Ghent University, Belgium.
+He is represented by Galerie Sabine Bayasli in Paris, France, and Space60 in Antwerp, Belgium.
+Notable solo exhibitions include Human Preservation (2021) at Verduyn Gallery in Moregem, Belgium; Dark Matter (2022) at Space60 in Antwerp, Belgium; The Dream (2022) at Galerie Sabine Bayasli in Paris, France; Rites Oubliés (2024) at Galerie Sabine Bayasli in Paris, France; and Artificial Empathy (2024) at Space60 in Antwerp, Belgium.
+Delagrange was selected as a finalist for the Prix Artistique de la Ville d’Antoing (2024) in Antoing, Belgium.
+Delagrange has worked for the Centre for Fine Arts (Bozar) in Brussels, Belgium; the University Library in Ghent, Belgium; the Jan Vercruysse Foundation in Brussels, Belgium; and is the founder of the hybrid art platform Contemporary Art Issue (CAI).
+As a result, Delagrange has contributed as a freelancer to exhibition catalogs, magazines, galleries, and educational programs as an art critic, guest lecturer, and writer—actively contributing to the debate on contemporary art as both an artist, critic, and educator.
 Notable publications as an author include ART.BE (2025) published by MER.
-Books/Borgerhoff & Lamberigts in Ghent, Belgium; Funny Games (2023) published by DOX Centre for Contemporary Art in Prague, Czech Republic; and High on Hope (2022) published by Crosslane Projects in Kendall, the United Kingdom; and Apologia (2021) published by CAI in Kortrijk, Belgium.
+Books/Borgerhoff & Lamberigts in Ghent, Belgium; Funny Games (2023) published by DOX Centre for Contemporary Art in Prague, Czech Republic; and High on Hope (2022) published by Crosslane Projects in Kendall, the United Kingdom.

 Born in 1994 in Kortrijk, BE